Asymptotic Theory and Sequential Testing for Adaptive Bandits: Sequential tests under the UNB Process

 \subsection{Information Planning and Boundary Construction}

-Sequential test procedure requires two design components: (i) Information planning, which specifies the target information level ${\mathcal{I}}_{\max}$ to attain the desired power $1-\eta$ at the prescribed significance level $\alpha$; (ii) Stopping boundary construction, which derives a sequence of critical values via an $\alpha$ spending rule to control the overall Type I error.
-Following \cite{LanZucker1993}, we adopt a normal working model for the standardized statistic in \eqref{eq:psi_n} and calibrate ${\mathcal I}_{\max}$ accordingly, yielding
+Sequential tests require two design components: (i) Information planning, which specifies the target information level ${I}_{\max}$ to attain the power $1-\eta$ at significance level $\alpha$; (ii) Stopping boundary construction, which derives critical values via an $\alpha$ spending approach to control the overall Type I error.
+Following \cite{LanZucker1993}, we adopt a normal model for the test statistic in \eqref{eq:psi_n} and calibrate ${ I}_{\max}$ accordingly, yielding ${{I}}_{\max}=\left(\frac{z_\alpha+z_\eta}{\Delta}\right)^2$.
+To account for repeated interim analyses, we inflate the target information to $\tilde{ I}_{\max}=L{ I}_{\max}$, where $L>1$ is set by the number of looks $K$ and the $\alpha$ spending approach \citep{Jennison2000}.
+Interim analyses occur as observed information first exceeds pre-specified fractions of $\tilde{I}_{\max}$.